cwise24/snopsy/docs/module2/2_branch.rst

 With *branches*, we can introduce (or reject) new changes into our production branch.

 A NetOps example of this would be to clone the repository housing the running router configs.
 A feature branch could be created to test and develop an improved BGP process.
 Once designed and tested, this new BGP process can be merged into the production branch.
-And since this is all in Git, we have necessary documentation:
+And since this is all in Git, we have the necessary documentation:

 *  who did this?
 *  what problem did it solve (commit message)